ronoel/bolt-protocol/README.md

 - See [Native sBTC Transfer Guide](cookbook/transfer-stacks-to-stacks.md) for example usage.

-### 2. Pay Transaction Fees with sBTC for Any Contract
+### 2. Enable Users to Pay Transaction Fees with sBTC for Any Contract

-Use Bolt Protocol to pay transaction fees in sBTC for *any* contract call on the Stacks blockchain.
-This allows wallets to offer a seamless experience where users never need STX for gas, even when interacting with third-party contracts.
+Integrate Bolt Protocol into your wallet to allow users to pay transaction fees with sBTC (instead of STX) for *any* contract call on the Stacks blockchain.
+This enables a seamless experience where users never need STX for gas, even when interacting with third-party contracts.
+Users must deposit sBTC into their Fee Fund to use this feature.

-- See [How to Pay Transaction Fees with sBTC for Any Contract](guides/pay-fee-with-sbtc.md) for integration steps.
+- See [How to Enable Users to Pay Transaction Fees with sBTC in Your Wallet on Stacks](guides/pay-fee-with-sbtc.md) for integration steps.

 ---